harris-mohamed/HackMe/Software/README.md

 This is the software guide to get started with software development for the HackMe project.
+There are 3 main parts, the Azure database, the Website, and the Raspberry Pi.
+Look in the respective directories for scripts related to each category.
+The website/app development details are listed below, as the setup is lengthy.

 The specifics for Windows and Mac are explained below, but this is a quick list of the software you will need:
 - Android Studio (Not necessary with svdmanager)
 - NativeScript
 - Angular